Tom Welton: Diversity and inclusion

 Welton is an advocate for diversity in academic science.
 In 2013, under Welton's leadership, the Department of Chemistry, Imperial College London was one of four university departments in the United Kingdom to be awarded an Athena SWAN Gold Award in recognition of efforts to promote women in science.
 He supports academic institutions around the world in their efforts to improve diversity and equality.
 In January 2017 Welton toured Australia to share good practise in supporting academic women.

-In 2014, together with Alison Rodger, Welton established the Irène Joliot-Curie conference that looked to develop the careers for women and underrepresented groups in science.
+In 2012, together with Alison Rodger, Welton established the Irène Joliot-Curie conference that looked to develop the careers for women and underrepresented groups in science.
 The conference included talks from leading women in chemistry, and is now run annually by the Royal Society of Chemistry.
 Welton was appointed to the UKRI Equality, Diversity and Inclusion External Advisory Group.
 He was awarded an OBE for his services to diversity in education.
 He has written in the popular media advocating for greater visibility in the sciences for the LGBT community.
 Additionally, Welton is a L'Oréal-UNESCO For Women in Science male laureate of change, "The time for men to realise that gender parity benefits everyone is long overdue".
+He is currently chair of the board of trustees of the Daphne Jackson Trust (2021-date) and a member of the Elsevier Advisory Board for Equality, Diversity and Inclusion.